The following IP guidance note provides comprehensive and up to date legal information covering:

 Cookies are small data files stored on a user’s computer, phone or tablet.
 They allow an online service, such as a website, to recognise an individual user and store certain information about them such as login details, the contents of shopping baskets and site preferences.
-They are also commonly used to target advertising at a user based on their browsing history.
+They are also commonly used to target advertising at a user based on

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 0330 161 1234